-1. Go to a safe place and speak with someone you trust.
+- 1. Go to a safe place and speak with someone you trust.
 Tell this person what happened.
 If there is any immediate danger, let a security guard know if you are on campus or call 911 if you are off campus.
-To contact Campus Security call (310) 665-6965 or stop by the office it is open 24 hours.
+To contact Campus Security call (310) 665-6965 or stop by the office it is open 24 hours. - 2.
+Consider securing immediate professional support to assist you in the crisis.